 The Enterprise Risk Management Framework has been implemented with effect from 1st December 2014.
 A Risk Management structure has already been defined, which comprises of a Risk Management Committee (RMC) consisting of three members.
 The Chief Risk Management Coordinator (CRMCO) is the nodal point for coordinating and managing all the risk management activities reviewed and approved by RMC.
 The head of various departments such as Civil, S&T, IT, Administration, Electrical, Operation, Business Development, Finance, Human Resources etc. and all CGMs act as Risk Mitigation Plan Owners (RMPOs) are responsible for risk identification, its prioritization and for framing the mitigation plan.
-In order to ensure that there are appropriate controls in place for the risk management activities, a risk Management Framework to assess the effectiveness of mitigation plan for a particular risk.
+In order to ensure that there are appropriate controls in place for the risk management activities, a risk monitoring and assurance mechanism has been provided for a part of Enterprise Risk Management Framework to assess the effectiveness of mitigation plan for a particular risk.